• Home

 If the original thrower is tagged, they remain the thrower for the next round.

-The game continues until a predetermined time or score.
+The game usually continues for a fixed time or for a decided number of rounds.

-The player with the fewest tags or the most successful throws wins.
+The winner may be the player with the fewest tags against them or the one with the most successful throws, depending on the group’s chosen rule style.

 Key Rules